Healing survivors and communities. Whenever, wherever, and however

 The Panzi Legal Clinic’s robust services help get justice and

 to helping Congolese women understand their rights

-Dr. Denis Mukwege is a world-renowned gynecological surgeon, and founder and medical director of Panzi Hospital and Foundation.
+Dr. Denis Mukwege is a world-renowned gynecological surgeon, and founder of Panzi Hospital and Foundation.

 His experience treating women led him to his life’s mission: to increase protection for survivors of sexual violence—and bring the perpetrators, and those who sanction it, to justice.